Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 **Fleuret**
 The first creature you hit on your turn has :d20-disadv: Disadvantage on any attack against you until the start of your next turn.

+---

+## Thrown Arms Master

+You've honed your ability to lob weaponry into the fray, including weapons not meant for ranged combat.
+You gain the following benefits:

+**Ability Score Increase**
+Increase your Strength or Dexterity by 1, to a maximum of 20.

+**Throwable Weapons**
+Simple and Martial melee weapons without the :weapon-prop-thrown: **Thrown** property have the :weapon-prop-thrown: **Thrown** property for you.
+One-handed weapons has :weapon-prop-thrown: **Thrown (30/60)**, while Two-handed weapons has :weapon-prop-thrown: **Thrown (15/30)**

+**Improved Throw Range**
+Weapons that already have the :weapon-prop-thrown: **Thrown** property has their range is increased by (+20/+40)

+**Boomerang**
+When you miss with a :weapon-prop-thrown: **Thrown** weapon attack using a weapon with :weapon-prop-light: **Light** property, the weapon returns to your grasp like a boomerang at the end of your turn, unless something prevents it from returning.
+You can catch and stow as many weapons as you threw in this way.

+---